 Achievement tests are used as one of the many ways to assess students and programs.
 Test results will be carefully and knowledgeably interpreted and will be shared with parents/guardians.
-For students in grades 3-8 the ACT Aspire will be administered in the spring each year to students from the third grade and up.
+For students in grades 3-8 the annual achievement test will be administered in the spring each year.
 Test results for third through eighth grade students are retained with the students' official school records.